 Poland’s current account surplus narrowed to EUR 1,619 million in February 2021 from EUR 1,738 million in the corresponding month of the previous year, above market expectations of EUR 1,602 million.
 The services surplus went down to EUR 2,490 million from EUR 2,606 million, while the secondary income gap rose to EUR 541 million from EUR 149 million.
 On the other hand, the goods surplus rose to EUR 883 million from EUR 791 million, as exports climbed 6.2 percent and imports rose a slower 6.0 percent, and the primary income deficit narrowed to EUR 1,213 million from EUR 1,510 million. source: National Bank of Poland

-Current Account in Poland averaged -769.68 EUR Million from 2000 until 2019, reaching an all time high of 2581 EUR Million in January of 2017 and a record low of -3510 EUR Million in June of 2011.
+Current Account in Poland averaged -717.36 EUR Million from 2000 until 2021, reaching an all time high of 3258 EUR Million in January of 2021 and a record low of -3565 EUR Million in June of 2011.
 This page provides the latest reported value for - Poland Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Current Account - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Current Account in Poland is expected to be -320.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Poland to stand at 220.00 in 12 months time.
-In the long-term, the Poland Current Account is projected to trend around 280.00 EUR Million in 2021, according to our econometric models.
+Current Account in Poland is expected to be -220.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Current Account in Poland to stand at 750.00 in 12 months time.
+In the long-term, the Poland Current Account is projected to trend around 300.00 EUR Million in 2022 and 590.00 EUR Million in 2023, according to our econometric models.